Doctor of Liberal Studies

 For more information on this exciting new program, please contact College of Professional & Liberal Studies at 901.678.2716 or firstname.lastname@example.org.

-Because each DLS student follows a unique course of study, students work with academic advisors to develop a curriculum proposal that satisfies both the interdisciplinary intent of the DLS program and the Graduate School's requirements for graduation.
+Because each DLS student follows a unique course of study (see examples), students work with academic advisors to develop a curriculum proposal that satisfies both the interdisciplinary intent of the DLS program and the Graduate School's requirements for graduation.
 Students may choose to create a campus or online course of study.

 Every DLS student is required to complete and submit a Coordinated Study grid before being admitted to the program.
 The Coordinated Study grid is a planning document that students use to identify the classes that will constitute their degree.
 Students may combine courses from any two or more disciplines with guidance and approval from an academic advisor.
 Please contact your advisor for any questions about the Coordinated Study grid.